 with many of these events, not many people turned up so this left plenty of

-room for Al, Dan, Andy and Richard to perform an impromptu YMCA routine.
-Who
+room for Al, Dan, Andy and Richard to dance the night away beautifully.

 Well, piss off then :

 We still here?
 The

 first term had reached it's end.
 Even though we'd had our fair share of

 hijinks, it was nothing compared to the second term.
 Uh oh.

 The term of work :

 Unlike Wentworth, we had

 the rooms for 38 week lets rather than 30 week lets.
 This meant the ritual of